ingenuo-yag/susi_telegrambot/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3.
+This project is licensed under the **GNU GENERAL PUBLIC LICENSE**, Version 3.
 Please find more info in our [license document](LICENSE.md).